SamsonUba/ELK-PROJECT/README.md

 Download Filebeat playbook usng this command:

  - curl -L -O https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml
-Copy the Filebeat Config file to (/etc/ansible)
+- Copy the Filebeat Config file to (/etc/ansible)
-Update the (filebeat-config.yml) file to include the (ELK private IP 10.2.0.4) as below from root@9ddf6fe7eb3f:~# nano /etc/ansible/filebeat-config.yml
+- Update the (filebeat-config.yml) file to include the (ELK private IP 10.2.0.4) as below from root@9ddf6fe7eb3f:~# nano /etc/ansible/filebeat-config.yml

 output.elasticsearch:
-  Boolean flag to enable or disable the output module.
+  #Boolean flag to enable or disable the output module.
-  enabled: true
+  #enabled: true

-   Array of hosts to connect to.
+   #Array of hosts to connect to.
-   Scheme and port can be left out and will be set to the default (http and 9200) In case you specify and additional path, the scheme is required: http://localhost:9200/path IPv6 addresses should always be defined as: https://[2001:db8::1]:9200
+   #Scheme and port can be left out and will be set to the default (http and 9200)
+   #In case you specify and additional path, the scheme is required: http://localhost:9200/path
+   #IPv6 addresses should always be defined as: https://[2001:db8::1]:9200
-  hosts: ["10.2.0.4:9200"]
+  - hosts: ["10.2.0.4:9200"]
-  username: "elastic"
+  - username: "elastic"
-  password: "changeme" # TODO: Change this to the password you set
+  - password: "changeme" # TODO: Change this to the password you set

- Starting with Beats version 6.0.0, the dashboards are loaded via the Kibana API.
+ #Starting with Beats version 6.0.0, the dashboards are loaded via the Kibana API.
- This requires a Kibana endpoint configuration. setup.kibana:
+ #This requires a Kibana endpoint configuration.
+setup.kibana:
   host: "10.2.0.4:5601"
- TODO: Change this to the IP address of your ELK server Run the playbook using this command ansible-playbook filebeat-playbook.yml and navigate to Kibana > Logs : Add log data > System logs (DEB) > 5:Module Status > Check Incoming data on Kibana to check that the installation worked as expected.
+ #TODO: Change this to the IP address of your ELK server
+- Run the playbook using this command ansible-playbook filebeat-playbook.yml and navigate to Kibana > Logs : Add log data > System logs (DEB) > 5:Module Status > Check Incoming data on Kibana to check that the installation worked as expected.

 # For Metricbeat

-Download Metricbeat playbook using this command:
+- Download Metricbeat playbook using this command:

-- curl -L -O https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml Copy the Metricbeat Config file to /etc/ansible
+-- curl -L -O https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml Copy the Metricbeat Config file to /etc/ansible
-Update the metricbeat-config.yml file to include the ELK private IP 10.2.0.4 as below from root@9ddf6fe7eb3f:~# nano /etc/ansible/metricbeat-config.yml
+- Update the metricbeat-config.yml file to include the ELK private IP 10.2.0.4 as below from root@9ddf6fe7eb3f:~# nano /etc/ansible/metricbeat-config.yml

 #============================== Kibana =====================================